Akira Iriye: Career and scholarship

-As a graduate student, Iriye had been supported by the Committee on American-East Asian Relations, and then joined the new generation of scholars in the field, along with James C. Thomson, Jr. and Warren Cohen.
-Along with Cohen, he worked to establish the Journal of American-East Asian Relations.
+As a graduate student, Iriye had been supported by the Committee on American-East Asian Relations, which was initiated by the American Historical Association and organized by John Fairbank and Ernest May.
+Iriye then joined the new generation of scholars in the field, such as James C. Thomson, Jr. and Warren Cohen, who organized conferences to explore international relations in modern East Asia.
+When the Committee dissolved, he and Cohen worked to establish the Journal of American-East Asian Relations to continue its mission.

 Across the Pacific: An Inner History of American-East Asian Relations, first published in 1965, surveys nearly two centuries of interaction, but is more than a synthesis of scholarship in the field; it looks at how the thinking elites and policymakers in the three countries interacted, a theme explored in the conference volume Mutual Images: Essays in American-Japanese Relations (1975).
 This approach used but moved beyond traditional diplomatic history by incorporating cultural perspectives, shown also in his work on the Cold War, including The Cold War in Asia, (1974) and the co-edited conference volumes The Origins of the Cold War in Asia (1977) and The Great Powers in East Asia, 1953–1960 (1990).

 However, the focus of his thought was moving in new directions and beyond East Asia.
 In his presidential address to the American Historical Association in 1988, "The Internationalization of History," Iriye pointed out that "at one level, this will necessitate the establishment of closer ties between the American and overseas historical communities.
 At another level, the effort will entail the search for historical themes and conceptions that are meaningful across national boundaries.
 At still another level, each historian will have to become more conscious of how his or her scholarship may translate in other parts of the world."

 In his 1997 Cultural Internationalism and World Order and the 2002 Global Community: The Role of International Organizations in the Making of the Contemporary World he looked at the growth of NGOs and global consciousness rather than diplomacy, and called for new levels of thought and analysis.

 Selected works

-In a statistical overview derived from writings by and about Akira Iriye, OCLC/WorldCat encompasses roughly 100+ works in 300+ publications in 5 languages and 17,000+ library holdings.
+In a statistical overview derived from writings by and about Akira Iriye, OCLC/WorldCat encompasses roughly 100+ works in 300+ publications in five languages and 17,000+ library holdings.